oopDaniel/COEN240-Multi-Class-Logistic-Regression/README.md

 # Hand-written digit recognition using multi-class logistic regression

 - Simple program to recognize hand-written digits from mnist dataset using multi-class logistic regression
-- Plot the confusion matrix
+- Show the accuracy score and confusion matrix

 > Training